Advancing health through education, service, research and discovery.

 DIVERSITY, EQUITY, AND INCLUSION (DEI)

 The Michigan tradition is grounded in providing opportunities to all qualified students regardless of race, ethnicity, gender, sexual orientation or religion.
-The Office of Diversity and Inclusion, under the direction of Dr. Todd Ester, works with the Office of Student Affairs to provide recruitment, counseling and mentoring support.
+The Office of Diversity, Equity, and Inclusion, under the direction of Dr. Todd Ester, works with the Office of Student Affairs to provide recruitment, counseling and mentoring support.

 We encourage a culture of collaboration, collegiality and helpfulness based on empathy and respect.